Is It Actually Unhealthy To Let Your Dog Lick Your Face?

-Let's face it; it's pretty hard to resist puppy kisses, even if you know deep down that it's kind of gross.
+Let's face it: It's pretty hard to resist puppy kisses, even if you know deep down that it's kind of gross.

 So, is it actually unhealthy to let your dog lick your face?